 - Extractors can be borrowed from bee clubs.

 - With very small batches, extractors waste as much honey as they extract.
 The process becomes more efficient (less wasteful) when you extract many frames at once.

 - Extractors produce one thing: extracted honey—something you can get anywhere.

 I’m not trying to discourage you, I’m just saying that maybe you should put off the big expense until you have some experience.
-Then, before you decide to buy an extractor, you will know more about the frame size, the capacity, and the quality you want.
+Then, before you decide to buy an extractor, you will know more about the frame size, capacity, and quality you want.
 You will know more about how much you can expect to extract, and what your bank account will support.

 Eventually, if you grow your hobby into a business, a good extractor is a must.
-But for a newbee, it can wait—along with the warehouse, the fork lift, and the flat-bed truck.
+But for a newbee, it can wait—along with the warehouse, the forklift, and the flat-bed truck.

 I began beekeeping because I couldn’t find what I wanted elsewhere—certainly not at the grocery store, not at the farmers market, not from the beekeeper down the road.
 I wanted comb honey that tasted like comb and honey; I wanted it dark and unique—not mixed with honey from other frames.

 Think about it: when you eat your honey frame-by-frame, each one tastes different because it came from different flowers.
 Each frame is singular, like a song.
 But when you extract, all the flavors are mixed together and the entire batch tastes the same.
 Why would anyone do that?